umts/results.umasstransit.rodeo/README.md

 -------------

 ```
-rake new         # Adds a directory for this year
+bin/rake new         # Adds a directory for this year
-rake 'new[2001]' # Adds a directory for 2001
+bin/rake 'new[2001]' # Adds a directory for 2001
 ```

 Generating the archive